green7ea/blog/README.md

 |       5e | Text | _ZN4manu3addEii | int manu::add(int, int)          |

 Basically, in C, functions are simply identified by their names.
-This prevents us from having namespaces and static dispatch.
+This prevents us from having namespaces and having a function with the same name but different arguments.
 C++ gets around this by using mangling. `extern "C"` turns off mangling so that C++ can be compatible with C.

 Unfortunately, many compilers do mangling differently and so are incompatible.
 Luckily, most compilers have standardized on the Itanium C++ ABI that you see